MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 * **deploymentKey** *(String)* - Specifies the deployment key you want to query for an update against.
 By default, this value is derived from the **config.xml** file, but this option allows you to override it from the script-side if you need to dynamically use a different deployment for a specific call to `sync`.
 * **installMode** *(InstallMode)* - Specifies when you want to install optional updates (i.e. those that aren't marked as mandatory).
 Defaults to `InstallMode.ON_NEXT_RESTART`.
 Refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.
 * **mandatoryInstallMode** *(InstallMode)* - Specifies when you want to install updates which are marked as mandatory.
 Defaults to `InstallMode.IMMEDIATE`.
 Refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.
 * **minimumBackgroundDuration** *(Number)* - Specifies the minimum number of seconds for the app to be in the background before restarting the app.
 This property only applies to updates which are installed using `InstallMode.ON_NEXT_RESUME`, and can be useful for getting your update in front of end users sooner, without being too obtrusive.
-Defaults to `0`, which has the effect of applying the update immediately after a resume, regardless how long it was in the background.
+Defaults to `0`, which applies the update immediately after a resume, regardless of how long it was in the background.
 * **ignoreFailedUpdates** *(Boolean)* - Specifies whether an available update should be ignored if it had been previously installed and rolled back on the client (because `notifyApplicationReady` wasn't successfully called).
 Defaults to `true`.
 * **updateDialog** *(UpdateDialogOptions)* - An "options" object used to determine whether a confirmation dialog should be displayed to the end user when an update is available, and if so, what strings to use.
-Defaults to `null`, which has the effect of disabling the dialog completely.
+Defaults to `null`, which disables the dialog completely.
 Setting this to any truthy value will enable the dialog with the default strings, and passing an object to this parameter allows enabling the dialog as well as overriding one or more of the default strings.

 The following list represents the available options and their defaults:
 * **appendReleaseDescription** *(Boolean)* - Indicates whether you want to append the description of an available release to the notification message which is displayed to the end user.
 Defaults to `false`.